-The UnSystem Innovation Cohort is Alia’s 3-year commitment to guiding a set of select agencies through an unprecedented, whole-system, UnSystem transformation.
+The UnSystem Innovation Cohort was Alia’s 3-year commitment to guiding a set of select agencies through an unprecedented, whole-system, UnSystem transformation.
 Ten public child welfare agency leaders representing 5 jurisdictions and 14 counties were selected in 2017 to participate based on their commitment to family-honoring practice and their ability to redesign their systems.

-Team Alia, the Cohort agency leaders, and every Cohort guide are committed to bringing UnSystem concepts, principles, and practices to reality on an agency and community-wide level.
+Team Alia, the Cohort agency leaders, and every Cohort guide committed to bringing UnSystem concepts, principles, and practices to reality on an agency and community-wide level.

 Cohort founded on interdisciplinary design